What you need to do

 oHave administrator rights at the Bizagi Server.

-•Ensuring that your site collection is configured to use the same base URL of your web application.
+•Make sure that your site collection is configured to use the same base URL as your web application.

 For example: http://[SharePoint_server].